JeppeSchildt/f1tenth/README.md

 Now we can activate the different kinds of control.

-For Digital Twin control, run these three Python scripts in seperate terminals:
+For external control, run these three Python scripts in seperate terminals:

 ```console
 $ python3 f1tenthv2/f1tenth_ws/src/f1tenth_system/racecar/racecar/